APCSLowell/DataVisualization/README.md

 4. Modify `index.html` to personalize the title, headline and footer and save your changes by choosing *File | Save*
-5. Replace the Java code in the `OriginalDesign.pde` file with the code for your own design.
+5. Write your Java code in the `DataVisualization.pde` file.
 Run your program in Sublime by choosing *Tools | Build*
 6. `add`, `commit` and `push` your work to GitHub just like you did for the [Sample Assignment](https://github.com/APCSLowell/SampleAssignment)
-7. Publish your website by choosing *master branch | save* in the *GitHub Pages* section of *Settings*.
+7. Publish your website by choosing *master branch* in the *GitHub Pages* section of *Settings*.
 This will create a URL "link" to your website
 8. Submit your URL link to google classroom

 Samples of Student Work